 To relieve cramps in the feet, you should gently massage and stretch them.
-This can also serve as a preventative exercise when you’re engaged in other activities.
+This can also help prevent it from happening when you’re doing other activities.

-Foot cramps occur when the muscles contract, either as a result of sitting for too long, or subjecting your feet to an intense amount of exercise, like running for a very long time.
-That annoying cramping feeling may pass quickly, or it can last a long time, even causing your toes to curl inwards and increasing the discomfort.
-Cramps might only occur every once in a while, but some people may experience them on a regular basis.
-Usually people who have frequent cramps in their feet have problems with their circulation, are dehydrated, have a poor diet, or suffer from nerve problems.
+A foot cramp occurs when your muscles contract.
+It can be a result of sitting for too long doing an intense amount of exercise, like running for a very long time.
+That annoying cramping feeling might pass quickly, or it could last a long time.
+Sometimes it can even cause your toes to curl inwards and increasing the discomfort.

-It’s rare that a cramp is cause for consulting your doctor; however, if it becomes very common and is worrying you, you should see a specialist who can determine what might be causing these recurring cramps.
-Some diseases can have symptoms that include cramping in the feet and legs.
-But if your case isn’t so serious, we encourage you to try the following recommendations the next time you need to relieve a foot cramp.
+It’s unlikely that having a foot cramp means you should see your doctor.
+But if it becomes very common and is worrying you, you should see a specialist who can figure out what’s causing them.
+Some diseases even have symptoms that include cramping in the feet and legs.
+But if your case isn’t serious, we have some recommendations for the next time you need to relieve a foot cramp.

-Tips to stop foot cramps in their tracks
+Tips to stop a foot cramp in its tracks

-- If you’re wearing closed-toed shoes or socks, remove them and let your feet stretch for a few minutes.
+- If you’re wearing closed-toed shoes or socks, take them off and let your feet stretch for a few minutes.